 |16.||caught in the cross hairs||10|

-Longevita Hair Transplant found out the most commonly searched hair idioms in the UK and ranked them according to their search volume in Google.
+Longevita Hair Transplant found the most commonly searched hair idioms in the UK and ranked them according to their search volume on Google.
 A cut above others is the idiom “hair of the dog”, with an average of 14,800 searches per month.
 The idiom may have nothing to do with hair and a lot to do with the Brits’ love for alcohol.

 Next up is none other than “bad hair day”, with a search volume of 3,600.
 Sometimes, you can give your hair all the love, and it just doesn’t bear root!
 No need to get fru-straight-ed, though surely your time will come.
 Till then, keep mulleting over it.

 Well, “Becky with the good hair” was a bit of a hairy situation (really, pardon the pun).
 Bey’s song “Sorry” mentioned a “Becky”, which sent the Beyhive into a frenzy over Jay-Z’s, then alleged, infidelity.
-With a search volume of 2,400, it seems like many people are still doing some catching up with pop culture.
+With a search volume of 2,400, it seems like many people are still doing catching up with pop culture.
 Next, we have the much-reviled “hair-splitting.”
 Maybe that explains why it has a search volume of 1,900.

 What Do These Popular Hair Idioms Mean?